TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- always keep this personal deposit open
 	- recalculate hotbar on every round start?

-- knockouter is dead if someone disconnects after having shot and that bullet kills another player

 - could chambering sound be omitted under some occasions?

-- bomb soon explodes theme gets repeated
-	- unimportant: perhaps it was

 - particles don't get properly predicted on deaths sometimes?

 - if the referential post solve determines that the predicted post solve has missed something predictable (e.g. a bullet impact)
 	- we should somehow try to replay it

-- We were considering whether to mark the bomb as never predictable,
-	- however, the worst that could happen, is that we mispredict that we are dead due to somebody shooting us
-		- whereas we are actually alive and we have defused the bomb
-		- either way the death impact would be predicted which would be misleading

 - Fix prediction of collisions
 	- Never predict collisions of remote players